Learn how to pass multiple provider aliases to a single module in Terraform 0.12.13 for enhanced infrastructure management and flexibility.

 Steps:

-Utilize Aliases in Module: Inside your module, reference the desired provider alias using dot notation (e.g., provider = aws.east
+Utilize Aliases in Module: Inside your module, reference the desired provider alias using dot notation (e.g., provider = aws.east) when defining resources.

 Important Considerations: